repobee/repobee/docs/migrate.rst

 .. code-block:: bash

-    $ repomate migrate -mn master-repo-1 master-repo-2
+    $ repobee migrate -mn master-repo-1 master-repo-2
     [INFO] cloning into file:///some/directory/path/master-repo-1
     [INFO] cloning into file:///some/directory/path/master-repo-2
-    [INFO] repomate-demo/master-repo-1 already exists
+    [INFO] repobee-demo/master-repo-1 already exists
-    [INFO] repomate-demo/master-repo-2 already exists
+    [INFO] repobee-demo/master-repo-2 already exists
     [INFO] pushing, attempt 1/3
-    [INFO] https://some-enterprise-host/repomate-demo/master-repo-1 master is up-to-date
+    [INFO] https://some-enterprise-host/repobee-demo/master-repo-1 master is up-to-date
-    [INFO] https://some-enterprise-host/repomate-demo/master-repo-2 master is up-to-date
+    [INFO] https://some-enterprise-host/repobee-demo/master-repo-2 master is up-to-date
     [INFO] done!

-In fact, all Repomate commands that deal with pushing to or cloning from repos in some way are safe to run over and over.
-This is mostly because of how git works, and has little to do with Repomate itself.
+In fact, all RepoBee commands that deal with pushing to or cloning from repos in some way are safe to run over and over.
+This is mostly because of how git works, and has little to do with RepoBee itself.
 Now that our master repos are migrated, we can move on to setting up the student repos!

 .. note::